schalla76/schalla76.github.io/_posts/2019-02-01-sql-queries.md

 --SEARCH TABLES
 SELECT USER_NAME(SO.UID)
       ,SO.NAME TABLE_NAME
     ,SO.XTYPE TYPE
   FROM SYSOBJECTS SO
  WHERE UPPER(SO.NAME) LIKE '%cmpnt_func_type_name%'
    AND SO.XTYPE IN ('U','V')
 GROUP BY
        USER_NAME(SO.UID)
       ,SO.NAME
     ,SO.XTYPE

 --SEARCH COLUMNS
 SELECT USER_NAME(SO.UID)
       ,SO.NAME TABLE_NAME
     ,SC.NAME COLUMN_NAME
     ,SO.XTYPE TYPE
   FROM SYSOBJECTS SO
   JOIN SYSCOLUMNS SC
     ON SO.ID = SC.ID
    AND UPPER(SC.NAME) LIKE '%PD_UDF_C04%'
 GROUP BY USER_NAME(SO.UID)
       ,SO.NAME
     ,SC.NAME
     ,SO.XTYPE
 ```

-### Reindex tables
+### Re-index tables

 For **MsSql**